pepperdata/asynchbase/README.md

-# Pepperdata branch of Asynchronous HBase source.
+# Pepperdata Fork of Asynchronous HBase Source
-Source code available at https://github.com/pepperdata/asynchbase
+Source code is available at https://github.com/pepperdata/asynchbase.

 This is an alternative Java library to use HBase in applications that require a fully asynchronous, non-blocking, thread-safe, high-performance HBase API.